ohtsukalab/autogenu-jupyter/README.md

 This project provides the continuation/GMRES method (C/GMRES method) based solvers for nonlinear model predictive control (NMPC) and an automatic code generator for NMPC, called AutoGenU.

 The following C/GMRES based solvers are provided:
-- `ContinuationGMRES` : The original C/GMRES method (single shooting)
+- `ContinuationGMRES` : The original C/GMRES method (single shooting).
-- `MultipleShootingCGMRES` : The multiple shooting based C/GMRES method
+- `MultipleShootingCGMRES` : The multiple shooting based C/GMRES method.
-- `MultipleShootingCGMRESWithSaturation` : The multiple shooting based C/GMRES method with condensing of variables with respect to the constraints on the saturation function on the control input
+- `MultipleShootingCGMRESWithSaturation` : The multiple shooting based C/GMRES method with condensing of variables with respect to the constraints on the saturation function on the control input.

 # Requirement